-If you take either of those lines about pit bulls, you probably aren’t going to like what I’m going to say below.
+If you take either of the following lines about pit bulls, you are probably not going to like what I will say.

-Contrary to what many say, it isn’t “all in how you raise them.”
-And the fact that they were originally bred for fighting doesn’t automatically make them “aggressive.”
-And no, they were never (as far as I can tell) called “Nanny Dogs,” (but I can think of no dog with a better set of skills to be trusted around children than an old school fighting pit dog.)
+Contrary to what many believe, it isn’t all in how you raise them.
+The fact that pit bulls were originally bred for fighting doesn’t automatically make them aggressive.
+And no, they were never (as far as I can tell) called "Nanny Dogs,"—but I can think of no dog with a better set of skills to be trusted around children than an old school fighting pit dog.

-There is a simple fact that should be glaringly obvious to everyone who knows anything about dogs and dog breeding: Anytime we make a blanket statement about the temperament of a breed, we will be wrong about a large portion of individuals.
-The further away from purpose breeding, we go, the less we can count on temperament.
+A simple fact, that should be glaringly obvious to everyone who knows anything about dogs and dog breeding is this.
+Anytime we make a blanket statement about the temperament of a breed, we will be wrong about a large portion of individuals.
+The further we move away from purpose breeding, the less we can count on temperament.

 Yet pit bull apologists, advocates, and detractors all like to pretend this isn’t true.
-They argue as if they don’t understand generations of random breedings end up varying temperament wildly.
-But of course, there’s going to be a difference in results of purpose breeding and random breeding.
-How can it be otherwise?
+They argue as if they don’t understand that generations of random breeding led to wildly varying temperaments.
+Obviously, there is a difference between the results of purpose breeding and random breeding.
+How could it be otherwise?

-Few pit bulls are purpose-bred these days, and even fewer are bred for fighting (thankfully).
-This means there is no consistent temperament in the breed.
+Few pit bulls are purpose-bred these days, and even fewer are bred for fighting—thankfully.
+This means, there no longer is a consistent temperament in the breed.

 The modern pit bull is as likely to be a couch potato as he is to be dangerously aggressive.

-To understand this, we must understand what exactly they were bred to do.
-It’s not as easy as saying “They were bred to fight,” unless we understand what dog fighting was actually about.
-When we hear of dog fighting, most of us think of the sort of stuff Michael Vick was accused of doing.
-That is dog fighting, but it bears almost no relation to the type of dog fighting pit bulls were bred for.
+To understand this, we must first understand what exactly they were bred to do.
+It’s not as easy as saying, “They were bred to fight,” unless we understand what dogfighting was actually about.
+When we hear of dogfighting, most of us think of the sort of stuff Michael Vick was convicted of doing.
+That is dogfighting, but it bears almost no relation to the type of dogfighting pit bulls were bred for.
 Let me stress, before I go further, there is no “good” way to fight dogs.
 It’s always wrong, and it always has been wrong.
 Nothing I say in the following should be interpreted as a defense of dogfighting.
 However, we cannot understand what makes a pit bull without understanding the task they were bred to perform.

-The first thing to understand is dog fighting wasn’t a test of the dog’s fighting ability.
-The old pit men fought their dogs to test for a trait called “gameness.”
-Gameness is a particular type of tenacity in the face of adversity.
-The idea of the game dog is a dog who, once dedicated to a task, will never stop trying no matter how hard it gets.
-As one dogfighter put it, “Gameness is not the willingness to fight.
-It’s not the courage to be killed by a better opponent.
-It’s the will to win.”
 According to the old pit bull books, this will to win, this gameness, should be stronger even than the dog’s will to survive.
 And this trait was what the pit bull was bred for above all else.
-It was this trait that dog fighting was supposed to test.
+It was this trait that dogfighting was supposed to test.
 The rules of the old dog fights reflect this.
 If a dog's owner stopped a battle because his dog was losing and refused to quit, his reputation as a dog man wasn’t tainted by that.
 His dog wasn’t the best fighter, but he never stopped trying to win, and that was the exact trait they were looking for.

-This, above all else, is what makes a good pit bull, a good pit bull.
+This, above all else, is what makes a good pit bull.
 That single-mindedness of purpose when the chips are down should be the hallmark of the breed.